 Keep moving, and be well,

 P.S.
 The items mentioned here with the links are currently available as of this week.
 However, stocks were getting depleted even as I wrote this.
 If the items are unavailable, feel free to try to find similar items from other vendors.
-I apologize for this, but it appears that the coronavirus is showing its effects in this area as well.
+I apologize for this, but it appears that COVID-19 is showing its effects in this area as well.

 © 2020 Kristen Carter, MS. All rights reserved.